Few places in the world capture curiosity and interest as much as Havana, Cuba. The charming old towns, colorful facades, rich history, and perhaps th

 One of the more unique museums you can visit, the Perfume Museum in Old Havana.
 This perfume store and laboratory sits in a 1791 colonial building and makes a great stop on a city tour!

-The shop sells locally sourced scented products in beautiful colored, unique little bottles of your choice.
+The shop sells locally sourced scented products in beautifully colored, unique little bottles of your choice.
 The ladies blend the scents to your liking and prepare them so you can take it back home as a gift.

 There’s also a little exhibition at the far end of the building showcasing old flacons and historical artifacts.